jayashreekris/Courseera-GettingandCleaningData/README.md

 following processing steps (see detailed description below and run_analysis.R for further information):

+**Step 1--Create total Data Set by combining test and train data**
-1. Constructs an initial raw data set containing all ‘test’ and ‘train’ sample data from the existing raw data sets.
+    Constructs an initial raw data set containing all ‘test’ and ‘train’ sample data from the existing raw data sets.

+**Step 2--Extract only Mean and STD variables**
-2. Extracts only the measurements on the mean and standard deviation for each measurement (and measurement Subject and Activity identifiers) from data fram ‘all_data’ (created in 1) into a new data frame ‘extract_data’.
+    Extracts only the measurements on the mean and standard deviation for each measurement (and measurement Subject and Activity identifiers) from data fram ‘all_data’ (created in 1) into a new data frame ‘extract_data’.

+**Step 3--Use descriptive activity names**
-3. Activity Labels in the ‘extract_data’ data frame are then replaced with tidy, descriptive variable name values.
+    Activity Labels in the ‘extract_data’ data frame are then replaced with tidy, descriptive variable name values.

+**Step 4--Appropriately Label Data Set With Descriptive Variable Names**
-4. Measurement variables in the ‘data_extract’ data frame are changed to ensure that they tidy, descriptive variable names (i.e. readable and composed of purely alpha-numeric characters).
+    Measurement variables in the ‘data_extract’ data frame are changed to ensure that they tidy, descriptive variable names (i.e. readable and composed of purely alpha-numeric characters).
 See Codebook.md for detailed description of token-based naming convention applied and full list of variable names.

+**Step 5--Generate independent tidy data set**
-5. A second, independent tidy data set with the average of each variable for each activity and each subject is created by use of functions from ‘dplyr’ library applied to the data frame ‘data_extract’.
+    A second, independent tidy data set with the average of each variable for each activity and each subject is created by use of functions from ‘dplyr’ library applied to the data frame ‘data_extract’.
 The final output is saved as both a txt file (Assignment_Output.txt) and csv file